EsriDE/EsriDE-python-osm2arcgis/README.md

 # EsriDE-python-osm2arcgis

 This Project contains different Python modules to convert node and way datasets from Open Street Map into formats that can be used within Esri technologies.
-The current version publishes the data as point Feature Collection on ArcGIS Online.
-The modules can be extended with filters, schedulers or the possibility to save the datasets as Geodatabase.
+The current version publishes the geometry types point, polygon and polyline in seperate layers inside one feature service on ArcGIS Online.
+The modules can be extended with additional filters, schedulers or the possibility to save the datasets as Geodatabase.

 ## Requirements